Timber Frame Engineering

 Green vs Dried - click on the title to view Pat’s discussion on green timbers

 Should we use green wood?
 Pat , with Shelter Institute explains, “that’s all we do is use green wood.”
 If we could wait 40 years to build we would use dry timbers.
 Some timber framers will use kiln dried wood which is expensive and is not a sustainable practice.
 Pat goes on to elaborate that kiln drying wood is a process that extracts moisture at a rate that is far too fast for long term stability of timbers.
 Green timbers have been used on most timber frames throughout history.
-The most important factors are accounting for all of the movement during the design and build phase, and final assembly of the frame happening in a timely manner so that the frame can dry and season while anchored together.
+The most important factors are accounting for all of the movement during the design and build phase, and final assembly of the frame happening in a timely manner so that the frame can dry and season while anchored in place.

 Timber Frame Homes